craigphicks/TypeScript-cph/tmp.cph.d/ISSUE.md

 ### Done (reverse order)

+0. Loop truthy and falsy condition check and exit loop only when truthy type is 'never'.
+(Convergence is a separate exit loop condition).
+0. Loops: `processLoop` to be called from `resolveHeap`.
+Within `processLoop` the loop is processed to completion, using a `forFlow` context which is independent of `forFlowParent` context.
+Then the final local `forFlow` nodeToType maps are merged into `forFlowParent`.
+HOWEVER - using fake loop end condition `loopCout===1`.
+All `_cax-` tests passing.  `_cax2-whileLoop-0001` passing, despite using fake end loop condition.
+0. currentBranches key (of type group) not being removed before loop (and maybe if).
+Fixed for `loop`.
+Still have to check `if`.

 0. Implemented SyntaxKind.EqualsToken - but type is not checked against declared type (TODO).
 0. Partialy implented while-loop, but only first pass.
 Beyond first pass requires change to `resolveHeap`.